Sam-Martin/sams-generate-changelog/docs/source/cmdline-examples.rst

 Print to screen
 ^^^^^^^^^^^^^^^^^^

-The default template is `author_by_change_type` which prints out a list of files commited grouped by auth and change type
+The default template is `author_by_change_type` which prints out a list of files commited grouped by author and change type

 .. include:: cmdline_snippets/default-arguments.rst